mlpack/mlpack/doc/user/core/transforms/signal_processing.md

      coefficients, it cannot produce more coefficients than there are input values.

-mlpack's implementation of MFCC algorithm is as follows:
+MFCC is computed using the following steps.
+The figure below shows the application of MFE to a 440 Hz sine wave signal.

+ - *(a)* Each individual input signal should have amplitude in the range `[-1.0, 1.0]`.
+ - *(b)* Cut the signal into overlapping frames tapered by a Hamming window to prevent spectral leakage.
-  - Apply Short Fast Fourier Transform (STFT) to the signals, this is done by:
+ - *(c)* Apply the Short-Time Fourier Transform (STFT) to each data window to produce a short-term spectrum.
-    1. Cuts the input signal into a set of overlapping windows (25 ms window, 10 ms hop),
-    2. Multiply each window by Hamming Window function so the edges of each window tends to 0.
-This is done primarly to prevent spectral leakage).
-    3. Fast Fourier Transorm (FFT) turns each frame from time domain into frequency domain.
-We take amplitutde per bin and the first part of the spectrum since it is mirrored.
-  - Multiply bins by MelFilter banks.
-The filters are triangle shaped, using mel scale and are dense at low frequency and sparse at high frequency.
-  - Compute [`MFE()`](#mfe) by taking the log in order to compress the dynamic range of energies to match how humans perceive loudness.
+ - *(d)* Multiply each STFT frame with the Mel filterbank, which consists of log-spaced triangular filters.
+ - *(e)* Take the log of the filter bins to produce the Mel filter energies.
-  - Multiplying by a discrete cosine transform (DCT) matrix on top gives MFCC.
+ - *(f)* Multiplying by a discrete cosine transform (DCT) matrix on top gives MFCC.

-We shows in the following figure how the above steps are applied on a sine wave signal with 440 Hz frequency.

 <p align="center">
   <img src="../../../img/mfcc_pipeline.png" alt="MFCC implementation">